Advertisement

 1 Gallon3,785.4112816

-How to Convert Liters, Gallons, Cups & Ounces Like a Pro
+How to Convert Liters, Gallons, Cups & Ounces

-If you cook from American food blogs, watch UK recipe videos, or buy drinks in Europe, you’ve probably hit the same wall: why are volume units so different everywhere?
-One recipe says “2 cups of milk”, another says “500 mL”, and on the bottle you only see liters.
+If you cook from American food blogs, watch UK recipe videos or buy drinks in Europe, you've probably hit the same wall: why are volume units so different everywhere?
+One recipe says "2 cups of milk", another says "500 mL", and on the bottle you only see liters.

 For simple percentage changes you can also use our Percentage Calculator, and if you're working with interest or loans, check the Loan Calculator and Compound Interest Calculator.